 Moving from App-Focused to Data-Focused

 TruSTAR believes that by moving away from the current application-centric infrastructure to fully data-driven security, triaging and managing threats becomes more efficient.
 TIP tools provide a scoring framework for intelligence sources, but they can’t be tailored for different destinations or specific use cases.
 SOAR tools leverage playbooks to manage data and automate responses to security threats but those playbooks can quickly grow in complexity and are limited in how they handle intelligence sources.
-By focusing on data rather than applications, TruSTAR Intel Workflows extend the power of both TIP and SOAR tools.
+By focusing on data rather than applications, TruSTAR Intel Workflows extend the power of SIEM, SOAR and XDR tools.

 Watch the below video to see how it works.